Turkey: The Turkish Riviera

 Istanbul, East Meets West

 Go shopping.
 The elegant Istiklâl Caddesi, a pedestrian promenade located in the architecturally stunning Beyoglu district, is the Champs Elysees of Istanbul.
-At the opposite end of the retail spectrum, the Grand Bazaar, one of the largest covered markets in the world, sells everything from souvenir trinkets to antique carpets.
-At markets and bazaars you are expected to bargain.
+At the opposite end of the retail spectrum is the the Grand Bazaar.
+Thi is one of the largest covered markets in the world.
+Vendors sell everything from souvenir trinkets to antique carpets.
+(At markets and bazaars you are expected to bargain.)

 Some of our favorite places:

-Kempinski Hotel Day Spa, Bodrum: This 59,201.5 sq ft spa has an excellent menu of deluxe treatments and a luxury Hammam for a royal Turkish bath.
-The Private Spa Suite is ideal for high-profile clientele.
+Kempinski Hotel Day Spa, Bodrum: This 59,201.5 sq ft spa has an excellent menu of deluxe treatments.
+Indulge in a royal Turkish bath in the luxury Hammam.
+The Private Spa Suite is decadent and discreet.

 Sunset Grill & Bar, Istanbul: Spectacular view of the Bosphorus, Bosphorus Bridge and Asian shoreline.
 Cocktails, fine dining, and entertainment.

 Contact Select Yachts to customize your vacation of a lifetime.
-Let us find the perfect yacht, crew and itinerary to match your preferences.
+Charter the perfect yacht.
 Trust us because we’ve been there.
 We know the ropes.